Carlos Casares Mouriño

-Carlos Casares Mouriño was born in Ourense on 24 August 1941 and died in Nigrán on 9 March 2002.
-He was a Galician language writer.
+Carlos Casares Mouriño (24 August 1941 in Ourense – 9 March 2002 in Nigrán) was a Galician language writer.

 Life

 Carlos Casares was born in Ourense into a middle-class family in 1941.
 When he was three years old, his family moved to Xinzo de Limia, where his father was a teacher, thus spending his early years in this Galician rural area.
 He got close to Galician language, the main language he would be in contact with in the area except for his mother, who spoke Spanish.

 His family had strong religious beliefs, and, in fact, some of his relatives were priests and one was an archbishop.
 Due to his family's religiosity, he was sent to the Seminary in Ourense, where he received humanistic education between 1952 and 1957.
 During those years, he experienced enormous repression for being a speaker of Galician language.
 This stimulated a nonconformist spirit that led him to his first literary involvement, a clandestine magazine called El averno.
 Because of this, Carlos left the Seminary and self-studied the last years of Secondary Education.
 He consequently had a lot of free time to begin his literary creation.
 Winning a literary prize in Ourense gave him the possibility of meeting Galician intellectual Vicente Risco.
 Afterwards, he started attending the talks Risco gave in "Café Parque".

 After finishing his studies, Casares established himself in Santiago de Compostela and there he began his college studies in Philosophy and Languages.
 He did so between the years 1961 and 1967, specialising in Romanic philology.
 At University, he met Arcadio López-Casanova and, thanks to him, Ramón Piñeiro, thus involving in the centre of the Galician cultural movement against caudillo Francisco Franco.
 However, it was not all reduced to cultural activity.
 Carlos Casares became part of ADE (Asociación Democrática de Estudiantes, Democratic Student Association), and FELIPE (Frente de Liberación Popular, People's Liberation Front).
 This is where, in the writer's words, he "discovered Marxism and felt like a Marxist".
 During those university years, he did not forget his literary work either.
 In 1965, he published several tales in Grial magazine.
 In 1967, his first novel, Vento Ferido (Wounded Wind), came out, published by Galaxia in its Illa Nova collection.